-Now, your damaged wall is covered by your insurance policy because you are covered for windstorm damage.
-But what about the cost of knocking down the whole building to comply with city code?
+Now, your damaged wall is covered by your insurance policy because you have insurance coverage for windstorm damage.
+But what about the cost of knocking down the whole building to comply with the city code?

 Ordinance coverage works by helping you pay for demolition costs, loss of value costs, and/or increased construction costs.

-Most standard policies have ordinance and law exclusions so it is important that you fully understand if you are covered and how to add this coverage to your policy.
+Most standard policies have ordinance and law exclusions, so it is essential that you fully understand if you are covered and how to add this coverage to your policy.

-There are three types of O&L Coverage.
-Each part is added negotiated separately:
+There are three types of Ordinance or Law Coverage.
+Each part is added and negotiated separately:

-Every O&L endorsement differs based on different insurers and the risks of each property.
+Every Ordinance or Law Coverage endorsement differs based on different insurers and the risks of each property.
 Coverage wording is not standardized between insurers, which means that different policies with different carriers can have vastly different coverages and protections.

-Contact Fidella Insurance Agency to make sure that you are properly covered.
+Contact Fidella Insurance Agency today to make sure that you are appropriately covered.